SanHacks/CakeStocks/README.md

  STK|-
 	|docker(Docker containers for CAKEPHP)
 	```
-With `docker` `dir` open from command line;
+With `docker` `dir` open from command line;</br>
-To install and build with the application, containers such as, MySQL(though we are not going to use it for this project as it fetches its data from GoogleSheets(through GoogleFinance), PHP-fpm, Webserver:
+To install and build with the application, containers such as, MySQL(though we are not going to use it for this project as it fetches its data from GoogleSheets(through GoogleFinance), PHP-fpm, Webserver:</br>

 ```bash
 mkdir stk